fwupd/fwupd/plugins/modem-manager/README.md

 * `PCI\VID_1EAC&PID_1002`
 * `PCI\VID_1EAC`

+## Quirk Use

+This plugin uses the following plugin-specific quirk:

+### ModemManagerBranchAtCommand

+AT command to execute to determine the firmware branch currently installed on the modem.

+Since: 1.7.4

 ## Vendor ID Security

 The vendor ID is set from the USB or PCI vendor, for example `USB:0x413C` `PCI:0x105B`